|

 The AZT triphosphorylation problem examined in this

-paper has been discussed by other scientists, such as
+paper has been discussed by other scientists such

 Lavie